nacho692/pa-dlna-chromecast/README.rst

 .. _pipewire-pulse: https://docs.pipewire.org/page_man_pipewire_pulse_1.html

 .. [#] The libpulse library is usually installed by the distributions as a
-       dependency of PulseAudio and PipeWire (`pipewire-pulse`_ more precisely).
+       dependency of PulseAudio or PipeWire when installed with the `pipewire-pulse`_ PulseAudio-compatible daemon.
 .. [#] When using PipeWire with the Wireplumber session manager, ``pa-dlna``
        must be started before the audio streams that are routed to DLNA devices.
-If not, as a work around, re-start those audio  streams to fix the problem.
-See `pa-dlna issue 15`_.
+Re-starting those audio  streams fixes the problem.
+See `pa-dlna issue 15`_ and `Wireplumber issue 511`_.
 .. [#] The ``pa-dlna`` and ``upnp-cmd`` programs can be run simultaneously.
 .. [#] DLNA devices must support the HTTP GET transfer protocol and must support
        HTTP 1.1 as specified by Annex A.1 of the `ConnectionManager:3 Service`_